On the asymptotic dimension of the curve complex: Train tracks

 If $\tau$ is obtained from $\sigma$ by some finite combination of splits and central splits we write $\tau \scm \sigma$.
 If $\tau$ is obtained by a finite sequences of splits only then $\tau$ is fully carried by $\sigma$ and we write $\tau \sfcm \sigma$.

-We also use the notation $\sigma\sscm\tau$ to mean that $\sigma$ is obtained from $\tau$ by a sequence of splits, central splits, and passing to birecurrent subtracks whose corresponding cells have co-dimension one.
-The number of {\em moves} in $\sigma\sscm\tau$ is the number of splits, central splits and subtracks in the sequence.
-Note that if $\sigma$ is a subtrack of $\tau$ then the number of moves in $\sigma\sscm\tau$ is at least the codimension of $V(\sigma)$ in $V(\tau)$.
-When we write $\sigma\sscm\tau$ we will be implicitly assuming that some sequence of moves has been chosen.
+We also use the notation $\sigma\sscm\tau$ to mean that $\sigma$ is obtained from $\tau$ by a sequence of splits, central splits, and passing to subtracks.
+A single {\em move} is either a split, a central split or passing to a subtrack.
+The number of {\em splitting moves} in $\sigma\sscm\tau$ is the number of splits and central splits in the sequence.
+When we write $\sigma\sscm\tau$ we will be implicitly assuming that some sequence of splits and subtracks has been chosen.
 However, the choice of a sequence is not unique and different choices of sequences may have a different number of moves.